 Mounted on a new base, this is the original trophy marking Jack's first "class win" driving a Porsche 550 spyder.
 The race was the 1955 Torrey Pines 6 hour endurance event, and having equipped the car with an auxiliary fuel tank, Jack drove the race non-stop to take a 2nd OA, and 1st in class.

-As is the wish of this award's founder Pete McNulty and Rex McAfee, this award is given on an emotional basis in the spirit of Jack McAfee, and is by no means a conventional award where strict points and categories are used to pick the winner.
+As is the wish of this award's founders Pete McNulty and Rex McAfee, this award is given on an emotional basis in the spirit of Jack McAfee, and is by no means a conventional award where strict points and categories are used to pick the winner.

-The winner will receive a separate trophy to keep from The Porsche 356 Club, and his name will go on the base of the perpetual trophy shown above.
+The winner will receive a separate trophy to keep their name will go on the base of the perpetual trophy shown above.
+The only strict rule is that no car can win this award more than once.
+I'd like to thank Pete McNulty and everybody else involved in this award.

 See you at Dana Point!